ajcumine/pokelm/BLOG.md

 - Line count doesn't matter in elm
 - Split files around data structures
-  - could evolution be a seperate file as it seems to be a seperate data structure?
+  - could evolution be a separate file as it seems to be a separate data structure?
 - only expose what is needed from a module as a public api
   - "Reduce Public API: If implementation is hidden and if the public API works, the code works everywhere"
 - Don't overdo it